 - Engaging students in interactions around words

-McKeown states that “effective instruction means bringing students’ attention to words in ways that promote not just knowing word meanings but also understanding how words work and how to utilise word knowledge effectively“.
+McKeown states that “effective instruction means bringing students’ attention to words in ways that promote not just knowing word meanings but also understanding how words work and how to utilize word knowledge effectively“.

 The building blocks of literacy; understanding meaning.